1Jajen1/propCheck/README.md

 }
 ```
 This example generates binary-trees based with a maximum depth based on the size parameter.
-> This is using the amazing fp library `arrow` for `binding`.
+> This is using the amazing fp library [arrow](https://arrow-kt.io/) for `binding`.
 This is not necessary, it will ease creation of nested `Gen`s and lots of other more complex generators.

 ## Running these tests with a test runner

 propCheck is by itself stand-alone and does not provide test-runner capabilites like kotlintest.
 It however can and should be used together with a test-runner.
 By default `propCheck` will throw exceptions on failure and thus will cause the test case it is being run in to fail.
+(That can be diasbled by using methods like `propCheckWithResult` instead)

 The following example runs a test in a kotlintest test:
 ```kotlin